mila-iqia/mila-docs/docs/Userguide_login.rst

 Using a non-Bash Unix shell
 ---------------------------

-While IT and Infra will not provide personalized support for non-Bash Unix shell on the cluster, the cluster is designed to support both Bash and Zsh shells.
+While Mila will not provide personalized support for non-Bash Unix shell on the cluster, the cluster is designed to support both Bash and Zsh shells.
 If you think things should work with Zsh and they don't, please contact `Mila's IT support <https://it-support.mila.quebec>`_.